openmultiplayer/web/docs/scripting/functions/SetObjectMaterialText.md

 ## Returns

-1: The function was executed successfully.
+true: The function was executed successfully.

-0: The function failed to execute.
+false: The function failed to execute.

 ## Examples